awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.md

 + [Updating the VPC for a DB Instance](#USER_VPC.VPC2VPC)
 + [Tutorial: Create an Amazon VPC for Use with an Amazon RDS DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)

 This documentation only discusses VPC functionality relevant to Amazon RDS DB instances\.
 For more information about Amazon VPC, see [Amazon VPC Getting Started Guide](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/) and [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.
+For information about using a network address translation \(NAT\) gateway, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon Virtual Private Cloud User Guide*\.

 ## Updating the VPC for a DB Instance<a name="USER_VPC.VPC2VPC"></a>